mbrandonw/presentations/2022-09-15-swiftui-navigation/presentation.md

 ^ For example, the `Settings` screen could start to depend on a heavy weight 3rd party library, like firebase, in order to sync settings to an external server.

 ^ Or the `UserEdit` feature could pick up a dependency on an analytics SDK because that team wants to start instrumenting certain user behavior.
+Those decisions seemingly only affect the team working on that specific feature, but secretly affects anyone working on a feature higher up the tree too.

 ^ now you may have never actually even experienced the problem i'm trying to explain here. it tends to affect large teams where it becomes difficult if not impossible to make sure that features don't bloat and take a long time to compile.